SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/iot-platform.md

 layout: redirect
 ---

-Since {{< product-c8y-iot >}} Edge is based on the same software as the cloud-based {{< product-c8y-iot >}} platform version, the included applications are the same in both versions, with minor restrictions.
+Since {{< product-c8y-iot >}} Edge is based on the same software as the cloud-based {{< product-c8y-iot >}} platform version, the included web apps are the same in both versions, with minor restrictions.

 For general information about functionalities and features of {{< product-c8y-iot >}} platform, see [{{< product-c8y-iot >}} platform](/welcome/intro-documentation/).